-- 2014 - Madigan Army Medical Center, Tacoma, Washington; Virginia Tech/Thomas Cook Counseling, Blacksburg, Virginia; Virginia Commonwealth University, Richmond, Virginia; Charleston Consortium Internship, Charleston, South Carolina; Texas A&M University, College Station, Texas; Nationwide Children's Hospital, Columbus, Ohio
+- 2014 - Madigan Army Medical Center, Tacoma, Wash.; Virginia Tech/Thomas Cook Counseling, Blacksburg, Va.; Virginia Commonwealth University, Richmond, Va.; Charleston Consortium Internship, Charleston, S.C.; Texas A&M University, College Station, Texas; Nationwide Children's Hospital, Columbus, Ohio

-- 2013 - Veterans Affairs Medical Center, Durham, NC; College of William and Mary Counseling Center; McGuire VA Medical Center; University of Illinois – Chicago, Counseling Center; University of Virginia Student Health; VA Medical Center, Milwaukee, WI; Harris County Juvenile Probation Department; University of California Santa Barbara, Counseling Center; Mailman Center for Child Development, University of Miami
+- 2013 - Veterans Affairs Medical Center, Durham, N.C.; College of William and Mary Counseling Center; McGuire VA Medical Center; University of Illinois – Chicago, Counseling Center; University of Virginia Student Health; VA Medical Center, Milwaukee, Wis.; Harris County Juvenile Probation Department; University of California Santa Barbara, Counseling Center; Mailman Center for Child Development, University of Miami

 - 2011 - University Counseling Center, Clemson University; Medical College of Georgia/VA Medical Center; James H. Quillen VA Medical Center; University of Pennsylvania